This article provides a step-by-step guide on how to create a custom HTML signature for Mac Mail on macOS.

 Create a Placeholder Signature in Mac Mail

 Open Mac Mail and go to Preferences Signatures.
 Select your email account and click the '+' to add a new signature.
 Name it something recognizable, like 'HTML Signature,' and enter unique placeholder text, such as 'Placeholder for HTML Signature.'
-Make sure to uncheck 'Always match my default font' to preserve your custom formatting.
-Close the Preferences window and quit Mac Mail. -
+Make sure to uncheck 'Always match my default message font' to preserve your custom formatting—this is critical, as leaving it checked may cause Mac Mail to override your HTML formatting and revert to the placeholder text.
+Close the Preferences window and quit Mac Mail completely (use Command + Q or Mail Quit Mail to ensure it’s not running). -

 Create Your HTML Signature Code